 And, though there are many manufacturers of compressors world-wide, all are focused on selling their own products, which may impart a certain bias to the information that’s available from them about their compressor-sizing, you think?

-Consider What’s The Compressed Air For?
+Consider What’s the Compressed Air For?

 Know that compressed air consumption of tools varies depending on the size of the air tool, it’s speed, and the efficiency of that air tool.
 You need to get the specific compressed air demand for that air tool from the manual or the manufacturer of the tool for accurate assessment of the overall compressed air demands of your shop.

-Air tool consumption changes based on variables.
 Grinders will have changes in consumption due to grinding wheel size, and rotary sanders will have their consumption change due to the pad size.
 Even the same tool from two manufacturers will have different air consumption rates.

 The chart above is just a rough guide, and may not accurately reflect the air consumption of the air tool planned to be used.

 Consider “factoring in” the highest air consumption figures you find for the tools you expect to use.
-You may oversize your air compressor capacity by doing so, but under sizing the compressor you purchase may bring greater long term costs to your plant as you grapple with air tools or air cylinders that do not run as expected due to a lack of compressed air supply.
+You may oversize your air compressor capacity by doing so, but under sizing the compressor you purchase may bring greater long term costs to your plant or workshop as you grapple with air tools or air cylinders that do not run as expected due to a lack of compressed air supply.

 Other Compressed Air Use

 Air tools are only one of many applications in a plant that consume air.
-It’s necessary to give consideration to all of the ways that you will consume air in your plant and applications.
+It’s necessary to give consideration to all of the ways that you will consume air in your plant and home applications.

 Some folks don’t consider an air-driven blow gun as an air tool, yet these can sometimes use more compressed air than expected.
 So it is important to be aware of these considerations before sizing your compressor.